 This means that the SPF (Sender Policy Framework) has been broken.
 If this is legitimate mail, then this could be due to a forwarding construction.
-Please see our SPF knowledgebase article for more information.
+Please see our Set up SPF page for more information.
 Please note, releasing and training large amounts failed SPF messages, can result in the sending domain being skipped from further SPF checks.

 Pyzor is a content related classifier based on collected/reported data from our datasets.
 Releasing the message from quarantine will report it as a classification mistake to correct our systems directly.

 The sending server is missing MX records or A records.
 Please note that any DNS changes only take effect after the initially set TTL has expired.

 The destination server is rejecting the connection with a 5xx permanent failure.
 The logs on the destination server will show why the message was rejected.
 You'll have to resolve the problem on the destination server to ensure it accepts the email.